best trip CONTACT AN ADVISOR

 Choquequirao

-Duration: 6 hours
+Walking time: 6 hours

-Meals: Breakfast, snack, lunch, dinner
+Meals: Breakfast, snack, lunch, dinner.

 Accommodation: Camping